 Anger is a strong emotion.
-It occurs when you are faced with situations or behaviors you do not like or agree with.
-The automatic reaction to these situations is a strong negative feeling that permeates you.
-Anger is both psychological and physiological, therefore is affects you totally: i.e. your physical, emotional, spiritual, social, and intellectual well being.
+It occurs when we are faced with situations or behaviors we do not like or agree with.
+The automatic reaction to these situations is a strong negative feeling that permeates us.
+Anger is both psychological and physiological, therefore it affects us totally: i.e. our physical, emotional, spiritual, social, and intellectual well being.
 Anger can result from a combination of two or more emotions that become jumbled or stacked on top of one another.
 These emotions, left unresolved, fester and grow.

-Disappointment is the let down that occurs when you expect something to happen and it does not.
-Examples are: a phone call from a friend, a paycheck that is late, a spouse or child not doing a household chore.
+Disappointment is the let down that occurs when we expect something to happen and it does not.
+Examples are: a phone call not returned from a friend, a paycheck that is late, or a child not doing a household chore.
 The event that was expected brings high hopes and anticipation, then when it does not take place, the resulting feelings are of low self-worth and dislike for the person or party that did not follow through.

-Expectations clearly stated in the beginning do not guarantee that the job will be done to your satisfaction.
 Disappointment will happen because the world is not perfect.
 Allowing feelings of disappointment to fester gives rise to anger.
 Instead of becoming angry, recognize disappointment for what it is.
 Accept it as a part of life.
-Teach others what you want them to do.
-Work with them in setting realistic expectations.
-As a result, your feelings of anger and frustration will be minimized.
+Work with others in setting realistic expectations and feelings of anger and frustration will be minimized.

 The Desire for Control

 Control comes from two different sources, inside or outside.
-Inward control is control of yourself by you.
-Be careful that your desire for self-control does not lead to perfectionism.
-The perfectionist desires control to the point that ideals become a sword with which to cut him or her self down.
+Inward control is control of ourselves.
+Unfortunately, the desire for self-control often leads to perfectionism.
+The perfectionist desires control to the point that ideals become a sword with which we cut ourselves down.
 Self-criticism and self-condemnation lead to a chronically angry disposition and the adoption of self-destructive habits.

-Stress is seeing more than you can do in the amount of time you are given.
-You feel an intense pressure to either perform or abandon, to fight or flee.
+Stress occurs when we see more to do than the amount of time we are given.
+We feel an intense pressure to either perform or abandon, to fight or flee.
 The adrenal glands are pumping adrenalin into the blood system and the nerves are on edge.
 Stress is the opposite of relaxation.
 Unresolved stress leads to anger.

-Your personal stress will increase when your energy levels are low.
-Lack of sleep, poor nutritional habits, and lack of exercise will create stress in your life whereas the opposite will help deal with it.
-Personal resiliency to stress increases with good decision-making and conflict resolution skills.
+If we try to identify the stressor and deal with it immediately, stressful feelings will be minimized.
+Our personal stress increases when energy levels are low.
+Lack of sleep, poor nutritional habits, and lack of exercise also increase stress.
+Personal resiliency to stress increases with good personal habits, decision-making and conflict resolution skills.

 Lack of Time and Resources

 Unfortunately, the situation is often worsened by the abuse of chemicals that increase the inability to cope.
 Turn around this type of situation by getting needed assistance.
 Let go of the blame.
 Give it to God and let him deal with it.
 Ask for his help in improving the situation.
-He will guide and direct you to the resources you need.
-Once you let go of the blame, you will find additional time for learning.
+He will guide and direct us to the resources we need.
+Once we let go of the blame, we will find additional time for learning.